animeshgos/symptom-diagnosis-chatbot/README.md

 The bag of words vector is then passed through the trained neural network to obtain a prediction of the intent of the input message.
 The highest-scoring output from the neural network is selected as the predicted intent.

 If the predicted intent has a probability above a threshold of 0.75, the chatbot selects a response at random from the list of responses associated with the predicted intent.
 Otherwise, the chatbot responds with a default message "I do not understand...".

+#WebApp:
+The chatbot has been deployed as a web app using flask for backend connectivity and basic html,css and javascript for the front end.